 Once you’ve performed these crucial steps, take a deep breath and relax.
 You did it.
 I couldn’t be more proud.

-Then, close the lid, set the pressure release valve to “Sealing,” hit the “Pressure Cook” or “Manual” button, and set the timer for 7 minutes.
+Then, close the lid, set the pressure release valve to “Sealing,” hit the “Pressure Cook” or “Manual” button, and set the timer for 5 minutes.
+Turn off the “Keep Warm” button.

-Once the cooking cycle completes, quick release the pressure.
+Once the cooking cycle completes, allow pressure to naturally release for 10 minutes, and then release the remaining pressure.
+Press “Cancel” on the Instant Pot.
 Open the lid.

 Blend – Chop – Add Fat